mindplace/stack-for-yourself/_posts/2016-12-01-the-underestimated-importance-of-giving-talks-as-a-junior-dev.md

 > "My job search after graduation is interesting because I tried the traditional way of going through LinkedIn and Indeed.com, and sending my off resume.
 And maybe I'm a sensitive person, but I got so many rejections, it was depressing.<br><br>
 After two weeks of that, I scrapped that entire process and reached out to the Meteor NY meetup organizer I knew and asked if I could present a 5 to 10-minute lightning talk, and they said, "Sure, go ahead."<br><br>
 The way I pitched the lightning topic was that I already had something to present.
 I didn't.
 I had nothing.
 Just an idea.
 So I stopped everything else I was doing, and for the next seven days, all day, I worked on this presentation.
 In the presentation, I built something similar to Chess.com – an online chess app that users can play in real time.
-And I showed how to do that with React and Meteor." ~ Tom Goldenberg, ["Advice From a Coding Bootcamp Grad"](https://www.coursereport.com/blog/podcast-advice-from-coding-bootcamp-grad-tom-goldenberg)
+And I showed how to do that with React and Meteor."
+<br><br>~ Tom Goldenberg, ["Advice From a Coding Bootcamp Grad"](https://www.coursereport.com/blog/podcast-advice-from-coding-bootcamp-grad-tom-goldenberg)

 Like Tom above, I sent out hundreds of resumes in response to job ads and basically got no positive responses back whatsoever.
 People just wouldn't give me a chance.
 And who could blame them?
 I had nearly nothing on my resume except 'Dev Bootcamp' and a couple of very green projects.